Green Farm, Kent, England

 Catherine also offers private or group art classes in the community garden shed on request – book a life drawing session with a nude model or a general painting, drawing or mixed media session.
 She generally works from observation, painting the landscape, animals and still life.

-The farm is surrounded by ancient woodland, and Martin and MaryAnn work closely with the Kent Wildlife Trust to maintain and enrich the habitat and keep their meadows and woodland as natural and diverse as possible, so this is a great place to commune with nature.
-Your host are delighted to guide walks through the local woodland, or you can go alone to Fairyland, the name Martin and Maryann have given a secluded area of the woodland where sunlight often glimmers through the trees and creates a magical atmosphere.
+The farm is surrounded by ancient woodland, and Martin and MaryAnn work closely with the Kent Wildlife Trust to maintain and enrich the habitat and keep their meadows and woodland as natural and diverse as possible, it’s a great place to commune with nature.
+Your hosts will be delighted to guide walks through the local woodland; you can join them on their daily dog walks, or take a map and explore some of the many walks from the farm on your own.
+Close to the farm is Fairyland, the name Martin and Maryann have given a secluded area of the woodland where sunlight often glimmers through the trees creating a magical atmosphere, perfect spot for meditating and being immersed in nature.

 This makes a perfect escape for Londoners – it’s a 10 minute taxi ride from Ashford International Station which is only 38 minutes from St. Pancras.
 Abandon all preconceptions and go with the flow.
-Best not to stick to a rigid timetable – instead allow the weather and animal feeding times to dictate your activities and mood.
+The owner’s encourage you to make your own retreat, the stay that you want, rather than the stay that they give you.
+Allow the weather and animal feeding times to dictate your activities and mood.
+If the sun’s out, that’s the time for a walk, or if it’s chilly, warm up in the sauna.
+They have lots of wellies and fleeces to borrow so you can pack lightly.

 If the sun’s out, that’s the time for a walk, or if it’s chilly, warm up in the sauna.
 They have lots of wellies and fleeces to borrow so you can pack lightly.